DeedMob/react-local-translations/README.md

 `import { translate } from 'react-local-translations'`

 Example:
-translate(translations: Object, exposeGlobal=false, exposeSetLocale=false, exposeGetLocale = false)
+translate(translations: Object, {g = false, setLocale = false, getLocale = false})

-The translations for this component are available via the `t` prop. passing true to exposeGlobal passes the `g` function into the React Component's props. passing true to exposeSetLocale passes the `setLocale` function into the React Component's props passing true to exposeGetLocale passes the `getLocale` function into the React Component's props
+The translations for this component are available via the `t` prop. assigning true to g in the second argument (options) passes the `g` function into the React Component's props. assigning true to setLocale in the second argument (options) passes the `setLocale` function into the React Component's props assigning true to getLocale in the second argument (options) passes the `getLocale` function into the React Component's props

 `getLocale :: () -> string`
 `setLocale :: string -> void`